 What Can I Do If My Cat Shows Signs of Separation Anxiety?

 There are a few things you can do behaviorally to ease your cat’s nerves when you leave your anxious cat home alone.
 Since your coming and going can trigger your cat’s distress, avoid drawing attention, or making a big deal out of your leaving and returning.
 Just act like you are going out for a moment to check the mail.
 The idea is to not draw too much attention to yourself.
 Although it’s important to give your cat sufficient attention at appropriate times, if they have separation anxiety issues, avoid doing so near a time you will be leaving or returning.

 Another thing that you can do to reduce your cat’s distress of being left alone is to make sure your cat’s environment is stimulating with plenty of cat-friendly activities.
 Cat houses (can even be an open cardboard box), food puzzles, toys, and even cat-friendly television shows that you can find online may distract your cat from your absence and keep them engaged in activities not related to your presence.

 Have you already helped your cat with these suggestions?
 Are you still struggling with a stressed cat?
 There are products on the market to help ease separation fear.
-CBD Cat Treats can be a great option.
-They utilize the nonpsychoactive ingredient in the hemp plants to naturally and safely calm pets.
-CBD can offer benefits for both humans and pets as the reviews indicate.
+CBD Cat Treats can be a great option!
+They utilize the non-intoxicating component from hemp plants to help naturally calm pets.
+CBD can offer benefits for both humans and pets, as research and reviews indicate.